Learning Outcomes

 - the distinction between High Court and County Court enforcement procedures

-- the scope and limitations of Taking Control of Goods (including exempt goods)
+- the scope and limitations of Taking Control of Goods (including exempt goods and controlled goods agreements)

-- the process for obtaining Charging Orders and their effect
+- the process for obtaining Charging Orders and their effect, including interim and final stages and registration

-- the requirements for Attachment of Earnings Orders
+- the requirements and variations for Attachment of Earnings Orders, including protected earnings rate

-- the use of insolvency procedures as a means of enforcement pressure.
+- the use of insolvency procedures as a means of enforcement pressure, including statutory demands and thresholds

 Test Your Knowledge